MicrosoftDocs/globalization/globalization/design/internationalization.md

   Some scripts have tall risers and descenders or accent characters that will expand beyond typical English or Latin script text.

 - Clipping and truncation can change meaning in profound or offensive ways.
-  Ensure you understand how the meaning can be changed if you clip part of the word (in particular accents) in other scripts.
+  Ensure you understand how the meaning can be changed if you clip part of the word, either horizontally or vertically.
-  Removing the accents can change the meaning of a word—probably to something you didn’t intend!
+  Removing an accent can change the meaning of a word: probably to something you didn’t intend!

 - Does your feature have dialogs that contain elements that display content dynamically?
   For example, these controls are difficult to localize, especially if these controls require resizing and/or relocation.